EricJr69/Azure-VM-Prep/README.md

-- Click on 'Create', then 'Virtual machine'.
+- Click on 'Create,' then 'Virtual machine.'
 This is where we'll set up our new VM!

   ![VM create](https://github.com/AmiliaSalva/Azure-VM-Prep/assets/132176058/f8cc721b-2439-4390-9552-06a51b996918)